-iPhone automatically prompts you to Turn On Low Power Mode once the battery is down to the 20% level.
+Your iPhone will automatically prompt you to Turn On Low Power Mode once the battery is down to 20% level.
 However, you can also turn on Low Power Mode on iPhone at any time and expect to extend its Battery Life by as much as 40%!

 Low Power Mode on iPhone

 The Low Power Mode feature on iPhone claims to increase your iPhone’s battery life by as much as 3 hours.